Granatina/Template10-wiki/Welcome-|-Nuget.md

 ## Known issues

-For the time being, there are a few known issues in this release of the library.

-1. None
+At present, there are no known issues with the Template 10 Nuget library.
+It's all working, as far as we are aware.
+We want to hear about any bugs you may find in the library, though, so we can fix them for you ASAP.